JasonBenn/nips-scraper/abstracts.md

 ### #146: Learning Affinity via Spatial Propagation Networks
+_Sifei Liu,  Shalini De Mello,  Jinwei Gu,  Guangyu Zhong,  Ming-Hsuan Yang,  Jan Kautz_

+In this paper, we propose spatial propagation networks for learning the affinity matrix for vision tasks.
+We show that by constructing a row/column linear propagation model, the spatially varying transformation matrix exactly constitutes an affinity matrix that models dense, global pairwise relationships of an image.
+Specifically, we develop a three-way connection for the linear propagation model, which (a) formulates a sparse transformation matrix, where all elements can be the output from a deep CNN, but (b) results in a dense affinity matrix that effectively models any task-specific pairwise similarity matrix.
+Instead of designing the similarity kernels according to image features of two points, we can directly output all the similarities in a purely data-driven manner.
+The spatial propagation network is a generic framework that can be applied to many affinity-related tasks, including but not limited to image matting, segmentation and colorization, to name a few.
+Essentially, the model can learn semantically-aware affinity values for high-level vision tasks due to the powerful learning capability of the deep neural network classifier.
+We validate the framework on the task of refinement for image segmentation boundaries.
+Experiments on the HELEN face parsing and PASCAL VOC-2012 semantic segmentation tasks show that the spatial propagation network provides a general, effective and efficient solution for generating high-quality segmentation results.

 ### #147: Linear regression without correspondence
 _Daniel Hsu,  Kevin Shi,  Xiaorui Sun_